-To receive credit for the externship, judicial externs are required to attend a two-day Judicial Process Orientation, which takes place shortly before or at the beginning of the semester.
-Externs also must submit evaluations and weekly timesheets, meet individually with the Director and Assistant Professor for the Externships, and complete other assignments as directed.
+To receive credit for the externship, judicial externs are required to attend a one-day Judicial Orientation, which takes place shortly before or at the beginning of the semester.
+Externs also must submit evaluations and weekly time sheets, meet individually with the Director and Assistant Professor for the Externships, and complete other assignments as directed.

 Academic Eligibility and Other Criteria

 Minimum GPA and other academic policy requirements apply in order for the student's externship to be approved for academic credit.
 Full-time students in their last three semesters of law school are eligible for academic credit for a judicial externship.
 Part-time students who maintain part-time status are eligible during their final four part-time semesters.
 Students are advised to work with the Office of Career Planning to prepare cover letters and resumes and to locate additional courts not listed in the Application Packet.